toolness/macroquad-fun/README.md

 ## Analytics

+The web version of the game uses no third-party analytics services: instead, data is sent to a custom Rust server.
+The value of the `t` querystring argument, if any, is associated with a random UUID for each playthrough, along with the event data described below.

+### Event data

 Internally, game logic runs at a fixed 60 frames per second, and only has a few buttons: left, right, and jump.

 The game uses a compact [postcard][]-based recording format that logs button up/down events with the frame number they occurred at.
 This allows playthroughs to be recorded at the cost of a few hundred bytes, and played back with full fidelity.

+### More details

-For more details on recording and playing back sessions, run the game's executable with the `--help` flag.
+For more details on recording and playing back sessions on the desktop version, run the game's executable with the `--help` flag.

 For more details on the implementation details of the recording format, see [`recorder.rs`](./src/recorder.rs).